Macuyiko/macuyiko.github.io/content/2025/2026_06-solving-linkedin-queens-cpsat.md

 Installing this in a Python equivalent is easy: `uv add ortools requests`.

-Next, we set of some basic information and fetch a level:
+Next, we set up some basic information and fetch a level:

 ```python
 from ortools.sat.python import cp_model